jariarkko/tlsver/README.md

 This tool retrieves the (highest) available TLS version on the given destination.

 This program is a part of the Architecture Tester (archtester) collection of tools.
 See https://github.com/jariarkko/archtester and https://github.com/jariarkko/tlsver.
-The tool has been written by Jari Arkko as a private project.
+The tool has been written by Jari Arkko at Ericsson Research.

 # Installation